As New York expands its vaccine distribution network, the first center for mass inoculations in Queens opened to the public on Sunday.

 On the first day of operation, the wait time and check-in process otherwise averaged only about 10 minutes.

-After the jab, people were asked to sit in an adjacent room for 15 minutes to make sure they had no adverse reaction to the vaccine.
+After the jab, people were asked to sit in an adjacent room for 15 minutes to make sure they have no adverse reaction to the vaccine.